Reflux in infants: How to help my baby sleep

 Babies with reflux prefer to be held upright and are likely to be fussy both day and night, however since experiencing acid reflux is uncomfortable it is possible that your baby may struggle to sleep at night.

-Possibly, since pacifiers increase saliva flow down the esophagus, it could help to get fluids back into the stomach more quickly.
+Pacifiers may possibly help with reflux since pacifiers increase saliva flow down the esophagus, it could help to get fluids back into the stomach more quickly.

-Yes, babies can sleep through reflux, they just need more attention and care.
-They also might take longer to sleep through the night, however a diagnosis of reflux doesn’t mean you can’t sleep train.
+It might take a baby with acid reflux longer to sleep through the night, however a diagnosis of reflux doesn’t mean you can’t sleep train.

 Take a Short Assessment to Get Your Custom Sleep Plan